nextstrain/nextstrain.org/README.md

 ### 3. Build the site
-`npm run build` runs `./build.sh` to build both the static site & an auspice client with customisations.
+`npm run build` runs `./build.sh` to build both the static site & an Auspice client with customisations.
 The following section details the different ways to serve these pages on a local server after building the site.

 ### 4. Run server